tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 #### Preload

-To solve this, we move the logic to read user preference to the `head` of the html.
+To solve this, we move the logic to read user preference to the `head` of the html document.

 ```html
 <head>